Indian Institute of Information Technology, Allahabad: Rajiv Gandhi Institute of Information Technology

 148 students of the last batch of RGIIT were shifted to the Allahabad campus of IIIT-A, and the Amethi campus was transferred to Babaseheb Bhimrao Ambedkar University, Lucknow for opening a satellite institute.

 Prakash Javadekar, HRD Minister at the time, justified the closure; mentioning that the campus was technically illegal as IIITs, under law, are not authorised to open extension centres.
 He added that the centre had no permanent faculty, and students were unhappy because of the inadequate facilities.

-Congress leader and former MP from Amethi, Rahul Gandhi accused Prime Minister Narendra Modi of indulging in "politics of vendetta" for the closure of RGIIT, along with several other projects in Amethi.
+Indian National Congress leader and former Member of Parliament, in the Lok Sabha, from Amethi, Rahul Gandhi accused Narendra Modi, then prime minister, of indulging in "politics of vendetta" for the closure of RGIIT, along with several other projects in Amethi.
 Rahul Gandhi's pet project "Discovery Park" was one of them, which was opened by RGIIT in 2009 for research and development, under which resource sub-centres for agriculture technology were set up in nearby villages.
 The project was closed in 2014 due to "fund crunch", as the Union government's Department of Science and Technology had reportedly halted its monetary grant.

 Student life

-The institute has a students' body known as the Students' Gymkhana.
+The institute has a student body known as the Students' Gymkhana.